 - 2018 Topps Update #US 300.
 The base card is typically the “go to” card for buyers on a budget but there are numerous parallel versions, including those with low serial numbers that are already selling for impressive prices.

 - 2018 Topps Heritage High Number #502.
 These are readily available and generally inexpensive at least for now.
 There are a few different parallels and an autographed version that will set you back a little more.

 - 2018 Topps Chrome Update #HMT55.
 Sold only through Target stores, Chrome Update is just a shinier version of the standard update card but obviously the method of distribution has made it far more rare.
 Because of the relative scarcity, Refractor parallel versions of this card have been bringing four-figure prices.

 - 2018 Bowman’s Best #29.
 This is sort of a sleeper pick.
 It’s a great-looking card showing Soto, uniform dirty, running the bases.
 The chromium touch gives it a high-end feel but it’s generally not considered a high-end product with box prices (and single card prices) still very reasonable.
 If you want to chase inserts, parallels and autographs, Bowman’s Best has a lot of those, too, but #29 is the main rookie card and it’s dirt cheap.

-You can see a live list of the most watched Juan Soto cards on eBay via the live list below.
+You can see the most watched Juan Soto cards on eBay via the live list below.